Gestational diabetes: Complications

-GDM poses a risk to mother and child.
+GDM poses a risk to the mother and child.
 This risk is largely related to uncontrolled blood glucose levels and their consequences.
 The risk increases with higher blood glucose levels.
 Treatment resulting in better control of these levels can reduce some of the risks of GDM considerably.

 Having GDM can lead to mental health issues, with the distress added to the pregnancy.
 Women with gestational diabetes experienced increased anxiety, depression, and stress.
 Not only does it affect mental health during pregnancy, but it also leads to an increased risk of postpartum depression.
 The risk is over 4 times greater than a normal pregnancy.
 It was found that physical activity could decrease the risk of postpartum depression.
 It is a form of therapy that can help reduce the stress of these mental health issues.

 The two main risks GDM imposes on the baby are growth abnormalities and chemical imbalances after birth, which may require admission to a neonatal intensive care unit.
 Infants born to mothers with GDM are at risk of being both large for gestational age (macrosomic) in unmanaged GDM, and small for gestational age and Intrauterine growth retardation in managed GDM.
-Macrosomia in turn increases the risk of instrumental deliveries (e.g., forceps, ventouse and caesarean section) or problems during vaginal delivery (such as shoulder dystocia).
+Macrosomia in turn increases the risk of instrumental deliveries (e.g., forceps, ventouse, and caesarean section) or problems during vaginal delivery (such as shoulder dystocia).
 Macrosomia may affect 12% of normal women compared to 20% of women with GDM.
 However, the evidence for each of these complications is not equally strong; in the Hyperglycemia and Adverse Pregnancy Outcome (HAPO) study for example, there was an increased risk for babies to be large but not small for gestational age in women with uncontrolled GDM.
 In a recent birth cohort study of 5150 deliveries, a research group active at the University of Helsinki and Helsinki University Hospital, Finland demonstrated that the mother's GDM is an independent factor that increases the risk of fetal hypoxia, during labour.
 The study was published in the Acta Diabetologica in June 2021.
 Another finding was that GDM increased the susceptibility of the fetus to intrapartum hypoxia, regardless of the size of the fetus.
 The risk of hypoxia and the resulting risk of poor condition in newborn infants was nearly 7-fold in the fetuses of mothers with GDM compared to the fetuses of non-diabetic mothers.
 Furthermore, according to the findings, the risk of needing to perform resuscitation on the newborn after birth was 10-fold.